Quad State Quad Buster

 A working cell phone with a fully charged battery is also required gear.
 When you register, list your cell phone number - you may need to contact me or I may need to contact you during the event.

 You will also need a light in your drop bag -- except for the very fast, many will finish in the dark.
 Be prepared.

 We will try our best to support everyone on this run.
 However, be prepared -- mentally, physically and with your gear.
 If you are fast, you could very well out run the aid and/or your drop bag.
 Ask Keith Knipling.
+Ask Sean Andrish when he set the course record.
 If you are moving slow, having a bad day and/or get lost, you may arrive at and aid location to find the station has already packed up and moved forward.
 Ask Joe Hanle.
-Neither of these guys whined about their situations.
+None of these guys whined about their situations.
 If you find yourself as an outlier at either of these ends, be prepared to solve your own problems.
 A working phone and an extra layer(if it's cold/rainy) can go a long way here.

-In the morning, we will meet at the Weverton parking lot (**PAY ATTENTION** this is different from previous years -- but, the same as last year, we are no longer meeting at the 340 lot - see map below).
+In the morning, we will meet at the Weverton parking lot.
 We will then cram as many people into as few cars as possible and shuttle everyone to the start at Pen Mar.
 Get to the Weverton parking lot by 5:45 a.m. at the latest as we will be leaving at 6 a.m. sharp and shoot for an 7 am start -- the days are getting shorter and we will want to maximize the amount of usable daylight available.

 The run starts at Pen Mar(actually at the road crossing just north, in PA) at 7ish a.m.
 Aid will be at five locations:

 - Rt70/Rt40 (17 mi) - map [cutoff: 11:45]

 - Rt 40alt (22 mi) - map [cutoff: 1:30 those arriving after 1:00 must have light when they leave]